hombredequeso/scotty-api/README.md

 A very simple sample project for playing around with the Haskell [Scotty](https://hackage.haskell.org/package/scotty) web framework.

-If you are interested in the code in its most simplest api form (i.e. just past 'hello world', before further, shall we generously say, experiments were performed on the code), try it at this commit:
+If you are interested in the code in a fairly simple form (i.e. just past 'hello world', before further, shall we generously say, experiments were performed on the code), try it at this commit:

 https://github.com/hombredequeso/scotty-api/tree/b29c8e2342ab96692e49727af2e099288f64d84d